Division Office: Main Building Room 232, Clifton Campus

 In some cases, degree-seeking students with prior work experience related to their post-baccalaureate career goals may be eligible to receive credit through the standard College procedures for granting advanced standing credit.
 The program chair and cooperative education coordinator must approve all substitutions in advance.

 Students must schedule a meeting with the cooperative education coordinator at least one semester prior to the anticipated start of their co-op activities to discuss options and plan how to complete co-op credits.

-The Ohio Department of Higher Education developed the Ohio Transfer Module to facilitate transfer of credits from one Ohio public college or university to another.
-Ohio’s transfer module contains 36 to 40 semester hours of course credits in the areas of communication, mathematics, arts and humanities, social and behavioral sciences, and natural and physical sciences.
-A transfer module completed at one college or university automatically meets the requirements for the transfer module at another college or university once the student is admitted.
-For additional information, see the State of Ohio Policy for Institutional Transfer and the Transfer Module sections of this catalog.
+The Ohio Department of Higher Education developed the Ohio Transfer 36 to facilitate transfer of credits from one Ohio public college or university to another.
+The Ohio Transfer 36 contains 36 to 40 semester hours of course credits in the areas of communication, mathematics, arts and humanities, social and behavioral sciences, and natural and physical sciences.
+A completed Ohio Transfer 36 at one college or university automatically meets the requirements for the Ohio Transfer 36 at another college or university once the student is admitted.
+For additional information, see the Transferring College Credit and the Ohio Transfer 36 sections of this Catalog.

-The Associate of Arts and Associate of Science degrees contains all of the required courses for the transfer module, and the Associate of Applied Science degrees contain many of the required courses.
-Students earning Associate of Applied Science degrees may schedule additional courses needed to complete the transfer module at their convenience.
-Students who transfer to an Ohio public university for a baccalaureate degree will find that an Associate of Arts or Associate of Science degree, or an Associate of Applied Science degree combined with transfer module completion, leads to preferential consideration at the receiving institution.
+The Associate of Arts and Associate of Science degrees contain all of the required courses for the Ohio Transfer 36.
+The Associate of Applied Science degrees contain many of the required courses.
+Students earning Associate of Applied Science degrees may schedule additional courses needed to complete the Ohio Transfer 36 at their convenience.
+Students who transfer to an Ohio public university for a baccalaureate degree will find that an Associate of Arts or Associate of Science degree, or an Associate of Applied Science degree combined with Ohio Transfer 36 completion, leads to preferential consideration at the receiving institution.